-Mary and Heidi are driving the wagon while Boone, Nellie, Olive, Lee, and Sam are riding their original horses.
-So only the captured horses are on a line behind the wagons.
-So Boone smiles, and says, “See the horses on the long line?”
-The Sergeant nods yes, “Well, they’re for sale.
-If you want them all, I’ll do you a good deal.
+Mary and Heidi are driving the wagons while Boone, Nellie, Olive, Lee, and Sam are riding their original horses.
+Thus only the captured horses are on a line behind the wagons.
+So Boone smiles as he says, “See the horses on the long line?”
+The Sergeant nods, “Well, they’re for sale.
+If you want them all I’ll do you a good deal.
 I’ve also got tack if you want it too.
 But you don’t have to buy the tack if you don’t want it.”

 Boone waves his hand while saying, “Go for it.
 But don’t take too long.
 We’ve got to find a place to establish camp.”

 They spend a week in Columbus while taking their time to clean up, restock, and purchase the salt they want.
-In the end they fill the area under the bed in Number 2 Wagon with salt in cloth sacks, each bag with fifty pounds of salt.
-By the time they’ve the sacks in and neatly stacked it’s not quite the entire space, but the purchase of blankets is able to fill the remaining gap to ensure there’s no way for the sacks to move.
-They also have another two dozen sacks just lying on the bed, because it’s one they don’t use.
-Mary and Heidi use Number 3 Wagon while Olive, Nellie, and Boone use Number 1 Wagon, with Number 4 Wagon being the nominal residence of Sam and Lee.
-However, Sam and Lee end up in one of the other wagons on most nights, because they want to be with their other family members now they’ve a family again.
+In the end they fill the area under the bed in Number 2 Wagon with salt in cloth sacks with fifty pounds of salt in each bag.
+By the time they’ve the sacks in and neatly stacked it’s not quite the entire space, but the purchase of a few blankets is able to fill the remaining gap to ensure there’s no way for the sacks to move.
+They also have another two dozen sacks just lying on the bed because it’s a bed they don’t use.
+Mary and Heidi use Number 3 Wagon while Olive, Nellie, and Boone use Number 1 Wagon with Number 4 Wagon being the nominal residence of Sam and Lee.
+However, Sam and Lee end up in one of the other wagons on most nights because they want to be with their other family members now they’ve a family again.

 Moving Right Along

-On seeing the men race out of the bank Boone draws a pistol from one of the shoulder holsters with his right hand, and draws the shotgun with his left hand.
+On seeing the men race out of the bank Boone draws a pistol from one of the shoulder holsters with his right hand as he draws the shotgun with his left hand.
 He stands up in the stirrups with his legs flexed to minimize the movement caused by Morgan, takes aim with the pistol, and fires at the last of the robbers mounting his horse.
-The man is hit in the chest, and falls back from his horse.
-Townspeople are coming out of the stores on the other side of the bank with guns in their hands, so the robbers turn to go by Boone, because there’s only the one of him.
-Boone takes aim at one of the robbers coming straight at him, and fires.
-The man is hit in the chest, and he’s knocked out of the saddle.
-They’re now getting much closer, so Boone drops back into the saddle, and lies down along Morgan’s neck.
+The man is hit in the chest and falls back from his horse.
+Townspeople are coming out of the stores on the other side of the bank with guns in their hands, so the robbers turn to go by Boone because there’s only the one of him.
+Boone takes aim at one of the robbers coming straight at him and fires.
+The man is hit in the chest and he’s knocked out of the saddle.
+They’re now getting much closer so Boone drops back into the saddle and lies down along Morgan’s neck.
 He takes aim with the shotgun held out to his left while using his knees to direct Morgan to his right so he’ll have the robbers on his left.
 This has two advantages: first, the robbers have their guns in their right hands and now have to aim across their bodies at him, spoiling their aim; and second, he need only point the shotgun out to his left.
-They’re almost up to each other when Boone points the shotgun at the lead robber, but angled up to miss the horse, he hopes.
+They’re almost up to each other when Boone points the shotgun at the lead robber but angled up to miss the horse, he hopes.
 The blast turns the man into a headless corpse.
 The other robber is splashed with blood and gore, which disrupts his actions.
 Then Boone fires the other shotgun barrel to hit the last robber in the chest and blow him out of the saddle.
-With the shooting over the wagons move forward again, going to the side of the road to avoid the bodies.
+With the shooting over the wagons move forward again, but going to the side of the road to avoid the bodies.

 With the action over Boone slows, turns Morgan, chases the horses, grabs their reins, and brings them back to where the dead are.
-He stops to load a dead robber onto each horse, and he also picks up the guns they dropped when they died.
-Once all the dead are on horses he leads them into the town, and stops in front of the bank.
+He stops to load a dead robber onto each horse and he also picks up the guns they dropped when they died.
+Once all of the dead are on the horses he leads them into the town and he stops in front of the bank.

-Boone laughs, and says, “It’s all ‘found money,’ so I’m not too upset about it.
+Boone laughs and says, “It’s all ’found money,’ so I’m not too upset about it.
 I understand why you’re not sure.
-Plus, it’s my fault he’s the way he is.
-I aimed high to avoid hurting the horse.”
+Plus, it’s my fault he’s the way he is as I aimed high to avoid hurting the horse.”